 Manufacturing Equipment:

-Due to design, some equipment may provide places for pests to grow so equipment selection must be done while considering “easy to clean” factor.
+Due to design, some equipment may provide places for pests to grow, so equipment selection must be done while considering “easy to clean” factor.

 Visitors and Employee: